-- · Wait for a connection to the Testing Station from the DUT. - · Wait for the initial login request from the DUT.
-This should be the initial request in a Normal session (i.e. not a Discovery session). - · Negotiate support for ErrorRecoveryLevel=2. - · Proceed through the Login Phase and in to Full Feature Phase operation. - · Wait for a SCSI-INQUIRY from the DUT, transmit response data and status. - · Wait for a TEST UNIT READY from the DUT, transmit response data and status. - · Wait for a READ-CAP from the DUT, transmit response data and status. - · Wait for any READ or WRITE Command.
-Transmit response data. - · Before the command has been completed (i.e. before sending Status data) , the Testing Station should drop the connection.
+- Wait for a connection to the Testing Station from the DUT. - Wait for the initial login request from the DUT.
+This should be the initial request in a Normal session (i.e. not a Discovery session). - Negotiate support for ErrorRecoveryLevel=2. - Proceed through the Login Phase and in to Full Feature Phase operation. - Wait for a SCSI-INOUIRY from the DUT, transmit response data and status. - Wait for a TEST UNIT READY from the DUT, transmit response data and status. - Wait for a READ-CAP from the DUT, transmit response data and status. - Wait for any READ or WRITE Command.
+Transmit response data. - Before the command has been completed (i.e. before sending Status data) , the Testing Station should drop the connection.

-\cdot Verify that the DUT starts a new connection, and transmits a task reassign task management command.
+Verify that the DUT starts a new connection, and transmits a task reassign task management command.

-Possible Problems: The device may choose not to perform Connection Reassignment for the procedure described above.
-If a means of causing the device to perform Connection Reassignment cannot be found, it will not be possible to complete this test.
+Possible Problems: The device may choose not to perform Connection Allegiance Reassignment when the connection is dropped.
+Any action by the target, which will cause an initiator to attempt to reassign a command to a new connection can be used for performing this test.
+If a means of causing the device to perform Connection Allegiance Reassignment cannot be found, it will not be possible to complete this test.